 - Plus, a required Assessment Skills Fundamentals course

 The online program is a facilitated course, meaning that you will have frequent contact with your instructor, Whitney Lowe.
 You will have independent exercises, reading and study materials, hundreds of video presentations (which you can continue to consult after you finish the program), and assignments that you submit to your instructor.
 The courses are performed online in an advanced online platform that engages you in an active way in your learning.
-While videos and text do play a part in the program, these courses utilize the more advanced elements of online learning methods and instructional design, making the program far more interesting than simply watching videos and reading.
+While videos and text do play a part in the program, these courses utilize the more advanced elements of applied online learning methods and instructional design, making the program far more interesting than simply watching videos and reading.

 The Hands-On Courses